The spring budget presented by Minister of Finance Magdalena Andersson created outrage in the development aid world.

 Of: Andrew Sherriff and Anna Knoll

 Short-term political response to the migration crisis in several cases appears to have undermined routines for effective aid, and settlements for refugee costs make up a large proportion of today's aid budgets.
-This shows a new one rapport from the Expert Group for Aid Analysis, EBA.
+This shows a new one investigation report from the Expert Group for Aid Analysis, EBA.
 In parallel with discussions on how development assistance can be used to more systematically address migration flows, we must conduct a fact-based debate on the type of initiatives that are valuable from a broader development perspective, write the report authors Anna Knoll and Andrew Sherriff.

 February 2, 2017, Debate